vitessio/website/content/en/docs/user-guides/backup-and-restore.md

 vtctl Backup <tablet-alias>
 ```

-In response to this command, the designated tablet performs the following
+If the engine is `builtin`, in response to this command, the designated tablet performs the following
 sequence of actions:

 1. Switches its type to `BACKUP`.
 After this step, the tablet is no